-The Lift-Bit is an app-controlled couch that was created by a collaboration between international design firm Carlo Ratti Associati and Swiss furniture company Vitra.
-“Lift-Bit is a modular, digitally-reconfigurable furniture system that allows a sofa to seamlessly turn into a chair, a chaise longue, a bed, a lounge room, and a myriad of other configurations,” according to a press release about the prototype.
+The Lift-Bit is an app-controlled couch that was created by a collaboration between international design firm Carlo Ratti Associati and Milanese fablab Opendot.
+(Carlo Ratti created an early prototype with Swiss furniture company Vitra in 2016.)
+“Lift-Bit is a modular, digitally reconfigurable furniture system that allows a sofa to seamlessly turn into a chair, a chaise longue, a bed, a lounge room, and a myriad of other configurations,” the developers said of the design.

-The piece of furniture is made up of several upholstered stools that are motorized and can raise twice as high or drop to half the original height.
-If you’re standing in front of the Lift-Bit, you can control it by dangling your hand over individual stools, or choose from a list of pre-created configurations.
+The Lift-Bit is made up of several upholstered stools that are motorized and can raise twice as high or drop to half the original height.
+If you are standing in front of the Lift-Bit, you can control it by dangling your hand over individual stools, or choose from a list of pre-created configurations.
 The app would also let users make their own crazy designs.
 If the couch has been stationary for too long, it will start to rearrange itself, perhaps to make its shape more inviting to weary bones.

-Certain shapes would require fewer stools, but a room packed with them could take on the landscape of the Grand Canyon, Ratti imagines, were it ever to go to market.
-But if your seat can adjust to your preferences and settings when you unlock your car, can something similar in the living room be far behind?
+Certain shapes would require fewer stools, but a room packed with them could take on the landscape of the Grand Canyon, Ratti imagines.
+If your seat can adjust to your preferences and settings when you unlock your car, it only makes sense to have something similar in our living rooms.